Replica symmetry breaking in spin glasses in the replica-free Keldysh formalism: Equivalence of ultrametric Keldysh dynamics and replica symmetry breaking

 \subsection{Replica formulation}

 On the replica side of the correspondence, we need to recall the algebraic relations satisfied by Parisi matrices, which we then aim to recover in the late-time limit of the dynamical equations.

 For completeness, we begin by introducing the Parisi matrix $P_{ab}$ and the equivalent Parisi function $p(u)\; u\in[0,1]$.
-Consider some model with $N$ replicas.
+Note, that sometimes $u$ is called $x$ in the spin-glass literature.
+Now consider some model with $N$ replicas.
 Its equilibrium correlation functions are $N$-dimensional square matrices in replica space with an intriguing structure in the physical limit $N\to 0$.
 To capture this structure, we define that the $N$-dimensional symmetric matrix $P$ is called a Parisi matrix if a sequence of integers $\mathcal{N}=\{n_1, n_2,\dots,n_{L-1}\}$ with $n_1=1$ exists such that $P_{ab}=p_i$ for $\left[\frac{a-1}{m_i}\right]\neq \left[\frac{b-1}{m_i}\right]$, but $\left[\frac{a-1}{m_{i+1}}\right]= \left[\frac{b-1}{m_{i+1}}\right]$, where $m_i=\prod_{j=1}^{i} n_j$ and $m_L=N$.
 Furthermore, we fix the diagonal to $P_{aa}=p_0$.
 Simply put, a Parisi matrix consists of a hierarchy of block matrices placed along the diagonal such that each block itself is again a Parisi matrix (see Fig.~\ref{fig:duality}(g)).
 If $P$ is identified with the correlation function, it describes the formation of clusters in replica space.
 If the $p_i$ form a decreasing sequence, different realizations of the system within a cluster are more strongly correlated with each other, than with replicas from other clusters.
 Thus, unless the sequence $\mathcal{N}$ contains only one element, the Parisi matrix describes the breaking of ergodicity.

 The simple structure of $P$ allows it to be rewritten in terms of the equivalent Parisi function

 with $p(1)=p_0$.
 Since $m_1=1$ and $m_L=N$, with all other values in between, in the replica limit $N\to 0$ one has $u\in [0,1]$, see Fig.~\ref{fig:duality}(f).
 Note, that due to the limit $N\to 0$ smaller values of $u$ correspond to terms farther from the diagonal of $P$.
 Thus, inverting \eqref{eq:ParisiFun}, $(dp(u)/du)^{-1}$ gives the probability of finding the value $p$ in the Parisi matrix.
 Again, if $P$ is interpreted as a correlation function, this determines the probability distribution of correlations between different realizations.